Updated: Sep 4

 Plan a boat trip from Húsavík for whale watching and afterwards, keep your eye on Skjálfandi Bay from the luxurious surroundings of GeoSea thermal baths.
 Continue on to East Iceland; the minute you set eyes on Studlagil canyon in all its colorful splendor you’ll know you were right to tackle the gravel road that brought you there.

 On the south coast, call in at gorgeous Jökulsárlón and the icebergs of adjacent Diamond Beach before calling in at Vík y Mýrdal to visit the infamous Reynisfjara Beach.
-Make one last stop at Skógafoss and Seljalandsfoss waterfalls en route to Reykjavik.
+Make one last stop with your RV or campervan rental at Skógafoss and Seljalandsfoss waterfalls en route to Reykjavik.

 Spend at least a night at the campsite in Mánárbakki, 66.12 North, conveniently located just 20 minutes’ drive north of Húsavík.
 It overlooks the ocean so you can witness extraordinary sunsets.